|

 if you don't have a vehicle available that is

-appropriate for transporting a body.
+appropriate for transporting a body; or take over

 It